dsapandora/ubuntu/README.md

 **N.B the box will be registered in an unreleased state.
 You will have to log in to atlas cloud in order to release**

+By default, the `make publish` task will upload boxes to *dist.nerc-lancaster.ac.uk* using the **automaton** user.
+The automaton user does not have a password, as such an `DIST_RSA` file can be specified to enable public/private key authentication.
+The `DIST_USER` can also be adjusted to enable rsyncing as a different user.

 Putting this all together, if you want to build a specific box then you can be doing something like:

     BOXES=ubuntu1604 cm=puppet make clean build-vagrant